Ayong Maliksi: Gubernatorial run (2013)

 In the 2013 Cavite local elections, Maliksi ran for Governor, challenging his successor Jonvic Remulla.
 Remulla was the running mate of Maliksi during the 2001 and 2004 elections.
 Remulla eventually broke ties with Maliksi after the 2004 elections, and then proceeded to file an administrative case against Maliksi.
 During the campaign, Remulla used the cases he filed to undermine Maliksi.
 The cases, which were eventually dismissed by the courts, negatively impacted the campaign of Maliksi.
 Remulla went on to win the election with a margin of over 50,000 votes.

 Chairman of Philippine Charity Sweepstakes Office (2015–2016)

 In 2015, President Benigno Aquino III appointed Maliksi as Chairman of the Philippine Charity Sweepstakes Office.
 Maliksi held the position until August 2016.

 Gubernatorial run (2019)

 In the 2019 Cavite local elections, Maliksi ran for Governor, but lost to Jonvic Remulla once again, this time by a landslide victory.
-He only won in three municipalities of Cavite, such as Carmona, Maragondon, and Rosario.
+He won in only three municipalities: Carmona, Maragondon, and Rosario.